chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 therefore this ID is `spaceDance_turnRight`.
 You'll notice this is similar to the cue ID naming convention, but it always has underscores and never has forward slashes.

+The optional `stretchable` field indicates if this pattern is stretchable.

 The array of `CuePointerObject`s uses the standard cue pointer object fields.